fangq/mcx/README.txt

 is greater than Ng, it will be split into multiple groups), and the total required memory need to be multiplied by Ng.

-Single-precision computation appears to be sufficient for this application and is well supported by the stock graphics hardware.
+The single-precision computation appears to be sufficient for this application and is well supported by the stock graphics hardware.
-So, MCX by default does not require double-precision support in your hardware.
+So, MCX does not require double-precision support in your hardware.

-To install the software, you simply download the binary corresponding to your computer architecture (32bit or 64bit), extract the package and run the executable under the <mcx root>/bin directory.
-For Linux and Mac OS users, you might need to add the following settings to your shell initialization file.
-Use "echo $SHELL" command to identify your shell type.
-For csh/tcsh, add the following lines to your ~/.cshrc file: if ("`uname -p`" =~ "*_64" ) then
+To install MCX, you simply download the binary corresponding to your computer architecture (32 or 64bit) and platform, extract the package and run the executable under the <mcx root>/bin directory.
+For Linux and Mac OS users, you need to add the following lines to your shell initialization scripts.
+First, use "echo $SHELL" command to identify your shell type.
+For csh/tcsh, add the following lines to your ~/.cshrc file:

+  if ("`uname -p`" =~ "*_64" ) then
 	  setenv LD_LIBRARY_PATH "/usr/local/cuda/lib64:$LD_LIBRARY_PATH"
   else
 	  setenv LD_LIBRARY_PATH "/usr/local/cuda/lib:$LD_LIBRARY_PATH"
   endif
   setenv PATH "/usr/local/cuda/bin:$PATH"

 and for bash/sh users, add

   if [[ "`uname -p`" =~ .*_64 ]]; then
 	  export LD_LIBRARY_PATH="/usr/local/cuda/lib64:$LD_LIBRARY_PATH"
   else
 	  export LD_LIBRARY_PATH="/usr/local/cuda/lib:$LD_LIBRARY_PATH"
   fi
   export PATH="/usr/local/cuda/bin:$PATH"

 to your ~/.bash_profile.

 Make sure the path "/usr/local/cuda/lib*" exists on your system.